decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-24-two-round-HS.md

 Like PBFT, the time complexity is $O(f \Delta)$.

 Unlike PBFT, the size of a proposal message is just one lock-certificate instead of $n-f$ lock-certificates.
 With a threshold signature setup, the size of a lock-certificate can also be a constant (in the security parameter).
-So the total number of messages is $O(n^2)$ and the size of each message can be just $O(1)$ words - where a word constants a constant number of values and cryptographic signatures.
+So the total number of messages is $O(n^2)$ and the size of each message can be just $O(1)$ words - where a word contains a constant number of values and cryptographic signatures.

-# Part two: pipelined multi-shot State Machine Replication two round HotStuff
+# Part two: pipelined multi-shot State Machine Replication two-round HotStuff

 The protocol revolves around a data structure which is a chain of blocks and three certificates (each certificate is a set of $n-f$ signatures on the block).
-Lets define:
+Let's define:

 A ```block``` $B$ contains a triplet $B=(cmd, view, pointer)$ where *cmd* is an externally valid client command, *view* is the view this block was proposed in, and *pointer* is a link to a previous block (that has a smaller view).